Introduction

 - Packing

-Essentials: covering all five confluences is a long journey (around 6-7
+Essentials: Covering all five confluences is a long journey (around 6-7

 days), so packing is a crucial part.
 Pack light and bright, and carry all